themosis/documentation/contributing.md

 Regarding `code` issues, please **add your code to the request** and give detailed explanations about what you're trying to achieve.

-If you're code is in multiple files or is more complex, **setup your own repository** so people can look at it.
+If your code is in multiple files or is more complex, **setup your own repository** so people can look at it.

 We highly encourage you to send pull requests with the bug fix.
 Make sure to work on the latest stable release and **not** the `master` branch.